icfnext/storybook-aem/packages/storybook-aem/README.md

 ---

 ## Installation
-To install `storybook-aem` run `npm install storybook-aem` from the directory with your `package.json` file.
+To install `storybook-aem` run `npm install storybook-aem -g` from the directory with your `package.json` file.

 ## Usage
 To use `storybook-aem` run `storybook-aem init` from the directory with your `package.json` file.
 Configure your project according to the questions in the init configuration.
 This will save storybook-aem settings in your `package.json` file.
 Once you've configured your `storybook-aem` project, you can start storybook via `npm run storybook`.
 Upon initial load, you will see a welcome story, and a few stories.